Skip to content

 • How does a rectal spacer help during prostate radiation therapy?

-A rectal spacer, such as Barrigel, is placed between the rectum and the prostate to create a physical barrier.
-This spacer helps minimize radiation exposure to the rectum, reducing the risk of rectal side effects during prostate cancer radiation therapy.
+Spacers, such as Barrigel™ rectal spacer, are placed between the prostate and rectum tocreate a physical barrier.
+By increasing the distance between these organs, Barrigel™ rectal spacer helps minimize radiation exposure to the rectum and reduces the risk of treatment-related rectal side effects during prostate cancer radiation therapy.3

 • Can radiation therapy be repeated if prostate cancer recurs?